Dark Matter Superfluidity: Bose-Einstein condensation

 \section{Bose-Einstein condensation}

-Let us begin by briefly reviewing some elementary facts about BEC.
-Consider a free Bose gas, in chemical and thermal equilibrium with a reservoir, with chemical potential~$\mu$ and temperature~$T$.
+Let us begin by briefly reviewing some elementary facts about BEC.\footnote{Throughout these lectures, we work in natural units, with $\hbar = {\rm c} = 1$.} Consider a free Bose gas, in chemical and thermal equilibrium with a reservoir, with chemical potential~$\mu$ and temperature~$T$.
 Its statistics are described by the grand canonical ensemble.

 The probability~$p_i$ that the system has~$N_i$ particles with single-particle energy~$\epsilon_i$ is

 where~$Z \equiv \sum_i {\rm e}^{\beta N_i \left(\mu - \epsilon_i\right)}$ is the partition function.
 The average occupation number in state~$i$, given by~$\langle N_i \rangle = \sum_{N_i = 0}^\infty N_i p_i(N_i)$, is a geometric series which converges for~$\mu < \epsilon_i$.
 The result is the celebrated Bose-Einstein distribution,